ThomasVitale/spring-io-2022-spring-cloud-gateway/README.md

 # Spring Cloud Gateway - Resilience, Security, and Observability (Spring I/O 2022)

+> **Warning**
+> This repository is not maintained anymore.
+For up-to-date examples, refer to [github.com/ThomasVitale/spring-cloud-gateway-resilience-security-observability](https://github.com/ThomasVitale/spring-cloud-gateway-resilience-security-observability).

 Do you want to use a microservices architecture?
 Are you looking for a solution to manage access to single services from clients?
 How can you ensure resilience and security for your entire system?
 Spring Cloud Gateway is a project based on Reactor, Spring WebFlux, and Spring Boot which provides an effective way to route traffic to your APIs and